 Leaving Assets Outright

-For many people, giving adult beneficiaries their inheritance outright and in one lump sum is the most simple and logical way to go.
+For many people, giving adult beneficiaries their inheritance outright in one lump sum is the most simple way to go.
 Why?
-Because there will be no issues of control or access, just a matter of timing - in other words, once all of the decedent's final bills, and, if necessary, estate taxes, are paid, then what's left over will simply be distributed directly to the beneficiaries.
+Because there will be no issues of control or access, just a matter of timing - in other words, once all of the decedent's final bills and taxes (both death taxes and income taxes) are paid, then what's left over will simply be distributed directly to the beneficiaries.
 But there are several drawbacks to this approach:

 - If the beneficiary is bad with managing money, then their inheritance will be gone in no time.